Shrijeeth/ResumeMindAI-Cli/README.md

 3. **Review Extracted Data**: Validate triplets (relationships) found in your resume
 4. **Refine Results**: Add missing information or remove incorrect data
 5. **Graph Storage**: Approve final results for storage in the knowledge graph
+6. **🌐 View Graph**: Access FalkorDB web interface at `http://localhost:3010` to explore your resume graph visually

 The human-in-the-loop review ensures accuracy - you have full control over what gets stored.

+### 🔍 Exploring Your Resume Graph

+After processing your resume, you can visualize and query your knowledge graph:

+- **Web Interface**: Open `http://localhost:3010` in your browser
+- **Visual Exploration**: See entities (skills, companies, projects) and their relationships
+- **Graph Queries**: Run Cypher queries to analyze your professional data
+- **Interactive Navigation**: Click through connected nodes to explore relationships

 ## Tech Stack & Architecture